krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 What that means is that when we are getting one ```SampleEntity``` by id, we are also extracting the ```subEntities``` from the database, because of ```fetch = FetchType.EAGER```.
 This is not a problem yet.
-All that JPA entities are loaded into Hibernate session.
+All JPA entities are loaded into the Hibernate session.
 That mechanism is pretty cool, because it gives you the _dirty checking_ functionality.
-The downside however is that the _dirty_ entities needs to be flushed by Hibernate to DB.
+The downside however is that the _dirty_ entities need to be flushed by Hibernate to DB.
 You have different flush strategies in Hibernate.
 The default one is ```AUTO```, you can read about them in the [Javadocs](https://javadoc.io/doc/org.hibernate/hibernate-core/5.6.14.Final/org/hibernate/FlushMode.html){:target="_blank"}.